TrendingTechnology/letterpress/README.md

-# purity
+# letterpress

-A pure Ghost theme
+A simple theme focused on letters and words

 # Roadmap to 1.0